-Never get into this situation!

-Remain calm.

-Get ready to be rescued.

-Try to float on your back with your legs straight and your feet pointed downstream.

-Use your legs to shove yourself away from obstructions.

-Keep your head up so that you can see where you are going.

-Watch for obstacles and debris!
+- Never get into this situation! - Remain calm. - Get ready to be rescued. - Try to float on your back with your legs straight and your feet pointed downstream. - Use your legs to shove yourself away from obstructions in the water. - Keep your head up so that you can see where you are going. - Watch for obstacles and debris!
 If a tree or other stationary object is blocking the channel, try to flip over on your stomach and approach the obstacle head-on, crawling over the top of it.